TUDelft-CITG/OpenTISim/docs/opentisim.rst

 OpenTISim
 =========

-This page lists all functions and classes available in the OpenTISim.model and OpenTISim.core modules.
-For examples on how to use these submodules please check out the Examples page, information on installing OpenTISim can be found on the Installation page.
+This page lists all functions and classes available in the OpenTISim modules.
+For examples on how to use these submodules please check out the OpenTISim-Notebooks page, information on installing OpenTISim can be found on the Installation page.

 Submodules
 ----------